kingmbc/kingmbc/README.md

 ## Interest
   - Machine Learning Research on Graph Neural Network
-  - Data Engineering Research using Hadoop, Spark, and Yarn
+  - Data Engineering Research for Automated Machine Learning

 <!--
 **kingmbc/kingmbc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.